WYPetuous/PIT/README.md

-##Datasets

-Used training and testing sets can be downloaded as follows: [M3FD_TNO_RoadScene](https://drive.google.com/drive/folders/1K8pRnyiwW6dJ0Kfr_yDVEI57qbXwoUjQ?usp=drive_link).

-Download  training and testing datasets and put them into the folder`datasets/`.
-Go to the folder to find details of directory structure.

 ##Training
 1.Please download the corresponding training datasets and put them in the folder`datasets`.
 Download the testing datasets and put them in the folder`datasets`.